 Kopernik Nicolaus Copernicus changed the way people see the world by placing the sun, rather than the earth, in the center of the universe.
 To honor the values of this revolutionary thinker, Kopernik was founded under the tenet that ideas and potential solutions for human problems should be demonstrated before large investments are made.
 In particular, it wants to be sure that approaches to alleviating poverty work, and then helping to implement the best of these.

 Bumi Sehat was founded by Robin Lim, who had the vision to work in partnership to improve the quality of life for underserved populations, and to combat Indonesia’s high maternal and infant mortality rates.
-As a result of her work, and her founding of several community health education and childbirth centers, Robin Lim was recognized as CNN’s Hero of the Year.
+As a result of her work, and her founding of several community health education and childbirth centers, Robin Lim was recognized as CNN’s Hero of the Year in 2011.
 This honor not only raised her profile internationally, but also – and more critically – enabled her to continue and strengthen her work to the benefit of women and their children.